davidcryer/multi-testing/README.md

 * @JooqTest, used either on the database itself or on the repository/DAO
 * @WebMvcTest, used test the controller via the HTTP layer
 * Spock (Groovy) for unit testing

+## Specific issues of Spock-Groovy testing

+* Bug in IntelliJ around running individual tests - have to add library and create configuration for specific test
+* Inconsistent or overly-verbose error messages
+- does not always display error diffs
+- wiremock errors are poor (although that may be wiremock-specific, not related to Spock)
+* Tests based on string assertions can be awkward and difficult to debug if too different.
+They also often rely on use of .trim(), which, if forgotten, gives non-obvious error message
+* Seems to be some lazy execution of statements, but I'm not sure why.
+Weird errors sometimes if things not set up correctly.
+Was defining variable, but debugger said it was still null after that line